 Basic website builder.
 It isn’t much, but if you want to launch a website quickly, Elive’s drag-and-drop site builder may be useful.
 A basic version is included for free with all plans.

-To rank hosts in this category, I’ve looked at storage space, bandwidth, email hosting, CMS auto-installers, SSL certificates, automatic backups, caching, and more.
+To rank hosts in this category, I’ve considered factors such as storage space, bandwidth, email hosting, CMS auto-installers, SSL certificates, automatic backups, caching, and more.

 All providers on my list provide enough storage space and bandwidth on their entry-level plans for a couple of standard websites.
 It’s very unlikely you’ll need more than 10GB of storage, even with loads of HD photos.
 As for bandwidth, Elive’s 10GB cap is a bit stingy, but the other hosts are fairly generous in this respect.